Last updated July 20, 2020 at 10:20 p.m.

 Affected tenants need to:

-On April 14, 2020, the Mountain View City Council approved an additional $1.13 million for the Mountain View Rent Relief Program.
-The program provides up to $3,000 per month of rental assistance for up to two months for qualifying Mountain View tenants impacted by COVID-19.
+The Mountain View Rent Relief Program provides up to $3,000 per month of rental assistance for up to two months for qualifying Mountain View tenants impacted by COVID-19.
 The Community Services Agency (CSA) administers the program.

 To apply, contact CSA via email at RentHelp@CSACares.org or call (650) 968-0836 to leave a voicemail.
 Email inquiries are preferred.
 CSA staff will respond as quickly as possible but please be patient.
 Households who apply after the program reaches maximum capacity will be added to a waitlist and contacted if additional funding becomes available.